 How to Balance Your Main Job and Side Hustle Without Burning Out

-Understanding the Risk of Burnout
+Knowing the Threat of Burnout

 Setting Clear and Realistic Goals

-Creating a Structured Schedule
+Creating a Organized Schedule

-Establishing Firm Boundaries
+Setting Firm Boundaries

 Learning to Prioritize and Delegate